-When duplicates are present, pcre\copy\named\substring() and pcre\get\named\substring() return the first substring corresponding to the given name that is set.
-If none are set, PCRE\ERROR\NOSUBSTRING (-7) is returned; no data is returned.
+When duplicates are present, pcre\copy\named\substring() and

+pcre\get\named\substring() return the first substring corresponding to the given name that is set.
+If none are set, PCRE\ERROR\NOSUBSTRIN (-7) is returned; no data is returned.
 The pcre\get\stringnumber() function returns one of the numbers that are associated with the name, but it is not defined which it is.

 If you want to get full details of all captured substrings for a given name, you must use the pcre\get\stringtable\entries() function.
 The first argument is the compiled pattern, and the second is the name.
 The third and fourth are pointers to variables which are updated by the function.
 After it has run, they point to the first and last entries in the name-to-number table for the given name.
-The function itself returns the length of each entry, or PCRE\ERROR\NOSUBSTRING (-7) if there are none.
-The format of the table the relevant entries for the name, you can extract each of their numbers, and hence the captured data, if any.
+The function itself returns the length of each entry, or PCRE\ERROR\NOSUBSTRING (-7) there are none.
+The format of the table is described above in the section entitled Information about a pattern.
+Given all the relevant entries for the name, you can extract each of their numbers, and hence the captured data, if any.